Duxah/FreePCB-2/dxf_exp.md

 * Arc
 * Silk

-In the third, fourth, and fifth columns, you specify the sizes of X, Y, and Z, respectively
+3-5 columns of the table specify the size of X, Y, Z, respectively.
+You can click on this cell and use the mouse wheel to change the value of this size.
+If you hold down SHIFT, then resizing will occur in larger steps.

-In the sixth, seventh and eighth columns, you specify the angle of rotation of the figure (XY, XZ and YZ, respectively)
+6-8 columns specify the angle of rotation of the figure in the planes XY, XZ, YZ, respectively.
+It is also convenient to use the mouse wheel to change this parameter.

-Finally, in the last three columns, you specify the displacement of the figure along the X, Y, and Z axes
+9-11 specify the displacement of the figure along the axes X, Y, Z, respectively.
+The initial position of the figure 0, 0, 0 relative to the coordinates of the footprint.
+You can specify the offset in these cells by entering numerical values, and the figure moves to the specified number along the corresponding axis.
+The second way to move the figure is to click on the edge of the figure to select it, and then use the arrows on the keyboard to move it.